NUWCDIVNPT/stig-manager/docs/Admin_Guide.md

   * User Grants providing access to some or all of the Assets/STIGs in that Collection
   * Reviews

-* **Collections can be structured as an RMF Package, but do not need to be.** It is recommended that large packages be broken up into more easily-manageable Collections, to which Users can be granted higher access and, therefore, greater autonomy.
+* **Collections can be structured as an RMF Package, but do not need to be.** It is recommneded that large packages be broken up into more easily-manageable Collections, to which Users can be granted higher access and, therefore, greater autonomy.

 ## The Navigation Tree